1.1 The following definitions and rules of interpretation apply in this Agreement:

 - the Client shall reimburse the Agency for any charges or expenses to which the Agency is committed as a result of the amendment, including but not limited to any cancellation charges imposed by suppliers.

-6.6 Without prejudice to any other right or remedy that it may have, the Agency may charge interest on any overdue sum from the due date for payment at an annual rate of 4% above the base lending rate from time to time of Barclays Bank plc, accruing daily from the due date for payment until the date on which the Agency receives payment together with all accrued interest.
+6.6 Without prejudice to any other right or remedy that it may have, the Agency may charge interest on any overdue sum from the due date for payment at an annual rate of 3% above prime, accruing daily from the due date for payment until the date on which the Agency receives payment together with all accrued interest.
 The Agency may also suspend the Services until payment for overdue sums has been made in full (during which period, for the avoidance of doubt, the Fees will remain payable in full).

 6.7 If any payment of the Fees or Expenses is subject to tax (whether by way of direct assessment or withholding at its source), the Agency shall be entitled to receive from the Client such amounts as shall ensure that the net receipt to the Agency of the Fees and Expenses after tax in respect of the payment is the same as it would have been were the payment not subject to such tax.

-6.8 If the Agency is required to purchase anything other than in pounds sterling, it shall charge the Client at the exchange rate (which shall be the mid-point rate as quoted in the following day’s Financial Times) in operation on the date on which the Agency makes the purchase.
-If the Agency is required to invoice the Client other than in pounds sterling, the amounts shall be calculated in pounds sterling, and shall be charged to the Client based on the exchange-rate in operation on the date on which the Agency issues the invoice (which shall be the mid-point rate as quoted in the following day’s Financial Times), unless set out otherwise in the Scope of Work.
+6.8 If the Agency is required to purchase anything other than in US Dollars, it shall charge the Client at the exchange rate (which shall be the mid-point rate as quoted in the following day’s Financial Times) in operation on the date on which the Agency makes the purchase.
+If the Agency is required to invoice the Client other than in US Dollars, the amounts shall be calculated in US Dollars, and shall be charged to the Client based on the exchange-rate in operation on the date on which the Agency issues the invoice (which shall be the mid-point rate as quoted in the following day’s Financial Times), unless set out otherwise in the Scope of Work.

 6.9 Notwithstanding clause 6.4, all sums payable to the Agency under this Agreement shall become due immediately on its termination.